aadyagoel/AP-CS-Principles/README.md

 # AP-CS-Principles
-archive2019
+archive 2019

-hellooo, github pages can look intimidating but don't hit the panic back button!
-It's actually pretty easy if uh you actually want to run my faulty code (see last line).
-The code should be above this Read Me file and to preview any of the code files you can click on them, and download if you'd like to run (with the software required to run it - this is processing 5)
+hi! github pages can look intimidating but don't hit the panic back button!
+They're actually pretty simple to navigate:
+If you'd like to run or see this code, it should be above this Read Me file and you can click on them to preview any of the code files or download if you'd like to run (with the software required to run it - this is processing 5)

 Final Project: climateChange2; is a game in which the player has to avoid the greenhouse gases (methane, co2, ozone), (in order of deadly), for 60 seconds to prevent a max global temperature rise of 1.5 degrees celcius; the gases are in the form of particles and the amount they contribute to temperature rise is proportional (though only in terms of which is more deadly), to real life.
 As the temperature rises, the background of the screen gradually goes from light blue to orange.
 Although hard, it is possible to win.